 How can I access the survey?

-All degree-seeking undergraduate students will receive an email invitation from President Gabel on March 17th, 2021 with a personalized link to the survey.
+All degree-seeking undergraduate students will receive an email invitation from Vice Provost and Dean of Undergraduate Education, Dr. Robert McMaster, on March 15th,2022 with a personalized link to the survey.
 Reminder emails will be sent throughout the spring semester to those students that have yet to complete the survey.

 Why am I being asked to complete this survey?